Get free shipping on orders over $150

 Production stage of organic and fair trade Panela raw cane sugar

-The water has evaporated and the juice then passes into a third cauldron.
-It is brought to a stronger boil.
-The temperature is easier to control because the container is closer to the wall.
-With a very large spoon, the farmers lift the juice into the air and sauté it to leave a sort of very thin crust (like taffy).
+The water has evaporated and the juice is then transferred to a third pot.
+It is brought to a higher boil.
+The temperature is easier to control because the pot is closer to the wall.
+Using a very large spoon, the farmers lift the juice into the air and stir it to leave a very thin crust (like taffy).
 It will break on its own when touched.

 Step 5